dg-demers/busyppp/README.md

 #####  Command-Line Arguments -- Download Lists #####
-Busyppp takes one argument which should be a list of caret (^)-separated URLs of files to download with the whole list enclosed in single-quotes ('), for example,
+Busyppp takes one argument which should be a list of caret-(^)-separated URLs of files to download with the whole list enclosed in single-quotes ('), for example,
     $ ~/Scripts/busyppp.sh 'https://somewhere.de/somepdf.pdf ^ http://someplace.au/apackage.deb'
   OR the name of a file (in the current directory/folder) which contains a list of URLs for the files to download,